UweStolz/electronify-site/README.md

 ```
 Options:
   --version      Show version number                             [boolean]
   --url, -u      Your URL you want to build an archive for.      [string]
   --os, -o       Your operating system.                          [string]
   --format, -f   Your desired target format.                     [string]
   --arch, -a     The architecture of your system.                [string]
   --name, -n     The name which should be used.                  [string]
   --icon, -i     The path to your icon you wish to use.          [string]
   --verbose, -v  Activate DEBUG logging messages.                [boolean]
   --help         Show help                                       [boolean]
 ```

 #### URL

 #### Formats

+This are the theoretically possible formate see the electron-builder [documentation](https://www.electron.build/multi-platform-build) for more details, for the specific requirements, if you want to build for a OS that differs from the one you are currently using.

 | OS            | Format                                                                |
 | ------------- | --------------------------------------------------------------------- |